eaglerockdude/oldeaglerockdude.github.io/_posts/2015-04-15-angularJS.md

 ---

 <div class="message">
-  <cite> "It's tax day..my printer ran out of in as usual...oh yes...angular!..." </cite>
+  <cite> "It's tax day..my printer ran out of ink as usual...oh yes...angular!..." </cite>
 </div>

 I have delved some with Handlebars, Mustache..well...I get them confused..they all have the mustaches right?
 Sometimes I think